Affine Demazure crystals for specialized nonsymmetric Macdonald polynomials: Characters

 For example, taking the $q$-graded character of the Demazure crystals in Fig.~\ref{fig:complete example}, the characters of $\tilde{\mathcal{B}}_{s_0s_2}(2,2,1)$, $\tilde{\mathcal{B}}_{s_1s_0s_2}(2,2,1)$, and $\tilde{\mathcal{B}}_{s_0s_1s_0s_2}(2,2,1)$ are precisely

 In particular, the affine crystal operator $f_0$ connects the finite Demazure subcrytals of each affine Demazure crystal and, unlike the finite crystal operators, does not preserve the major index.
-Similarly, only the \emph{affine} embedding operator $\D_0$ modifies the $q$-grading of each of the finite Demazure subcrystals.
+Similarly, only the \emph{affine} embedding operator $\D_0$ changes the $q$-grading of each of the finite Demazure subcrystals, increasing it by a factor of $q$ each time.
 At the level of characters, we see that $\D_1$ and $\D_0$ recover the action of Sanderson's operators $H_1$ and $H_0$ on the specialized nonsymmetric polynomials.

 Recall the Schur polynomials form an important basis for symmetric polynomials whose structure constants give the multiplicities of the irreducible components in the tensor product of irreducible representations.
 The structure constants for the Hall--Littlewood symmetric polynomials, on the other hand, are not nonnegative (see \cite[(III.3)]{Mac95}).
 We can understand this failure through the crystal interpretation of $E_{(\lambda_n,\ldots,\lambda_1)}(x_1,\ldots,x_n;q,0)$ as an affine \emph{Demazure} character since the tensor product of (affine) Demazure crystals is not, in general, a(n affine) Demazure crystal.
 Nevertheless, this perspective might lead to a better understanding of these Hall--Littlewood structure constants as tensor products are well-defined on crystals, even when the resulting structure is not well understood.